rfbergeron/bompiler/IDEAS.md

 Prefix operations perform the operations in the order above, while postfix operations reverse the order.

+## Short-circuiting of logical operators
+The logical operators `&&` and `||` must short-circuit.
+If the left-hand side of `&&` is false, the right hand side is never evaluated; likewise, if the left hand side of `||` is true, the right hand side is never evaluated.

+This means that the `AND` and `OR` instructions are not useful in implementing these operations.

+Instead, these operators must be implemented using `TEST` and `Jcc` instructions.
+The code evaluating the left operand will be emitted first, followed by a `TEST` instruction and a `JZ` or `JNZ` instruction for `&&` and `||` operators, respectively.
+Then, the code evaluating the right operand will be emitted, followed by the label which serves as the target for the mentioned jump above.

+Additionally, all subexpressions of a boolean-valued expression will jump to the same label at the end of the expression.
+There must be a way to communicate the register of the final result and the name of this label.

+There must also be a result register for the sequence of boolean operations, in case the value is assigned.

+Structurally, I would like the assembly to work like a sled into a fall-through condition which can be skipped if we reach a point of no return, which would be any false value for `&&` and any true value for `||`.

+This scheme would require that we set a default value which is returned unless all subexpressions are executed, in which case a different value is returned.
+For `&&`, we would default to false, setting the value only to true if all expressions are executed.
+For `||`, we would default to true, setting the value to false only if all expressions are executed.

 ## Assigning special roles to vregs
 In assembly languages, registers broadly fall into three categories:
 - saved general purpose registers